elbachir-one/st/README.md

 + Zooming out or in or reset `ShiftMask+Up/ShiftMask+Down/ShiftMask+Left`
 + FullScreen can be used with `logo+f`
-+ Scrolling is easy with touchpad or using the keyboard `ControlMask+Up/ControlMask+Down` you can also use pageUp and pageDown with the ControlMask.
++ Scrolling is easy with the mouse wheel or touchpad or using the keyboard `ControlMask+Up/ControlMask+Down` you can also use pageUp and pageDown with the ControlMask.

 ## Pretty stuff: